 - A 4.00: A grade of A will be earned if the student is meeting or exceeding the minimum requirements and has not had any clinical disciplinary issues.
-This includes turning in daily evaluations as directed, submitting case plans/reflection papers as directed, and notifying the Program Director and Staff Assistant if called in sick. - B 3.00 A grade of B will be earned if the student is meeting the minimum requirements but has clinical disciplinary issues.
+This includes turning in daily evaluations as directed, submitting case plans/reflection papers as directed, and notifying the Program Director and Staff Assistant if called in sick.
+The APEX password protected exams must be taken if assigned during the specific clinical practicum.
+APEX workbooks must be submitted if assigned during a specific clinical practicum.
+Failure to meet the exam benchmark or to submit the workbooks by the due date will result in a lower grade. - B 3.00 A grade of B will be earned if the student is meeting the minimum requirements but has clinical performance issues.
 This includes not following directions in regard to turning in daily evaluations as directed, submitting case plans/reflection papers as directed, and notifying the Program Director and Staff Assistant if called in sick. - F 0.00 A grade of F will be earned if the student is not meeting the minimum requirements.
 This will result in dismissal from the program.